Lenders want to get to know you

 There are three main forms of documents you’ll need to provide.
 These are proof of identity, proof of address, and proof of income.

 Applicants will also have to provide proof of any credit commitments.
 Depending on what type of buyer you are, you’ll also be asked for some purchase specific documents.

 These documents are either physical copies such as passports or paper bills, or electronic copies such as bank statements.
-Physical copies can be scanned or photographed to be sent in.
-We recommend scanning physical copies as they produce better quality images.
+We can verify your documents electronically which is great because it means you don’t have to send any precious originals and sensitive information in the post to us.
+However, we do need full colour, high-quality files in PDF format, scanned on a flatbed scanner.
 All documents must be legible and complete.
 Illegible documents are a major cause of delays to mortgage applications and something we want to help you avoid.
 Digital copies of documents can be downloaded and sent directly by email or web chat.

 Proof of Identity Documents